Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 an holds the Angle (or mm position for a prismatic joint) definitions in a double array, 3 values each: min, max and home angle/position.

 continuousAxis is an int with binary flags for the axes which are set to continuous.
 If e.g. the 6th axis is continuous, the 6th bit from right is set to 1.
+When an axis is flagged as continuous, the first two parameters of an[] are ignored.

 # quality, logSimple, logDetailed, ...